 Matt Chadbourne is a native of Viburnum, Missouri, and was a member of the quizbowl team there from 2000 to 2004.
 While there, he led the team to a second-place finish at the 2004 Class 2 state tournament, and led that tournament in scoring.
 He also led the team to conference and district championships that season and was a member of three All-Conference and All-District teams.
 Matt holds bachelor's and master's degrees in applied mathematics from Missouri University of Science and Technology (formerly University of Missouri-Rolla) where he played quizbowl on the collegiate level and was a member of the 14th place team at the 2008 NAQT Intercollegiate Championship Tournament.
 Matt has directed or co-directed a total of fourteen high school tournaments, including all four editions of the NAQT Missouri Qualifier, in addition to directing six more college tournaments.
 He has also written questions for numerous tournaments, was formerly a writer for both NAQT and HSAPQ, and is also a former member of PACE.
 Matt is a founding member of MOQBA and was the organization's first president.
 Send an e-mail to Matt

-Alex Dzurick is currently the head 6th grade quiz bowl coach and assistant 7th/8th grade coach at South Callaway Middle School.
-Alex is from Fulton, MO, and graduated in 2008 from South Callaway, where he was a four-year varsity letterman in quizbowl.
+Alex Dzurick is the MOQBA secretary and vice president of MACA.
+He was formerly the head 6th grade quiz bowl coach and assistant 7th/8th grade coach at South Callaway.
+Alex is from Fulton, MO, and graduated in 2008, also from South Callaway.
 His team earned 4th place in the 2006 MSHSAA state tournament.
-He was formerly a member, treasurer and president of the University of Missouri Quizbowl Club and directed nine tournaments at Mizzou while competing on the college level.
+He was formerly a member, treasurer and president of the University of Missouri Quizbowl Club and directed nine tournaments at Mizzou.
 For 2010-11, Alex served as the Academic Quizbowl Coordinator for ACUI Region 11 and directed the 2011 regional NAQT Sectionals tournament.
-Alex teaches middle school science and also coaches track for South Callaway.
+Alex is currently an energy educator with the City of Columbia Water and Light Department.
 Send an e-mail to Alex

 Spencer Fish graduated from Liberty High School in 2009 and currently attends Washington University in St. Louis.